Ricardo Tubbs

 Detective Ricardo "Rico" Tubbs is a fictional character from the Miami Vice television series.
-Tubbs was originally portrayed by Philip Michael Thomas in the television series from 1984 to 1990, and later by Jamie Foxx in the feature film in 2006.
+Tubbs was originally portrayed by Philip Michael Thomas in the television series from 1984 to 1990, later by Jamie Foxx in the feature film in 2006 and Michael B. Jordan in the upcoming 2027 film.
 Tubbs is an undercover detective for the Metro-Dade Police Department's Organized Crime Bureau, having relocated to Miami from New York City in order to track down his brother's murderer.
 For the duration of the series, Tubbs is partnered with fellow undercover detective James "Sonny" Crockett.

 Tubbs made his first appearance in the show's pilot episode, "Brother's Keeper", and later went on to appear in all but one of the show's 111 episodes.
 Thomas' portrayal of Tubbs was well received by fans and critics, and earned him a People's Choice Award and a Golden Globe Award nomination.
 Tubbs would go on to become a fashion icon, and helped to set a trend for Miami Vice-related clothing.